 Will these classes transfer to other universities?

 Yes!
-These classes will be able to transfer to most any university in the country since Freed Hardeman is an accredited college. *There are very few schools that will not accept dual enrollment classes from anywhere.
+These classes will be able to transfer to other universities since FHU is an accredited institution.
+FHU is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC). *There are a few schools that will not accept dual enrollment classes from anywhere.
 It is the student's responsibility to look up their intended school and verify that they accept dual enrollment courses.

 Will the class be similar in difficulty to an AP or Honors high school class?

-The course you will take as an Online Dual Enrollment Student is not a high school course.
-It is the same course with the same rigor that is offered to a full-time college student.
+The courses you will take as a Dual Enrollment student are not a high school courses.
+DE courses are held to the same academic rigor as courses offered to a full-time undergraduate student on the FHU campus.

 How do I pay my tuition?

-You can send a payment in with your statement, or you may call the Cashier's Office at 731-989-6363 and pay with a credit or debit card.
+You can send a payment in with your statement, or you may pay online at fhu.edu/finaid/payingyouraccount.

 Will students be required to buy books?

-Students might be required to buy a book depending on which class they take.
-They can purchase books online from fhubookstore.com or any outside provider.
-These books can be online versions or hard copies, depending on the student's preference and the nature of the book.
+Students may be required to buy textbooks depending on which classes they take.
+Textbooks can be purchased online from fhubookstore.com or any other textbook retailer.
+Textbooks may be online versions or hard copies, depending on the student's preference and the nature of the book.

 How do I get in contact with my professors?